skyfielders/python-skyfield/skyfield/documentation/almanac.rst

     Moon phase: 51.3 degrees

-Or you can have Skyfield search over a range of dates for the moments when the Moon reaches First Quarter, Full, Last Quarter, and New:
+Or you can have Skyfield search over a range of dates for the moments when the Moon reaches First Quarter, Full Moon, Last Quarter, and New Moon:

 .. testcode::